 Severe storms, such as a hurricane or a tornado, can knock out power to entire areas, which can disrupt phone service as well.
-However, there are many precautions you can take to ensure you maintain phone service.* (Unlimited Select customers, please see information provided below).
+However, there are many precautions you can take to ensure you maintain phone service.* (Unlimited Select and Local Select customers, please see information provided below).

 Whether it’s lightning striking a transformer or a heavy gust of wind taking out power lines, power outages happen.
 In these circumstances, a backup battery could provide you additional hours of XFINITY Voice service.

 - A backup battery can be installed in your XFINITY Voice modem to provide additional hours of service during a power outage.
 Visit Purchase a Battery for Your XFINITY Voice Phone Modem for more information on purchasing a battery.
-(Not available to Unlimited Select customers.)
+(Not available to Unlimited Select or Local Select customers.)

 - A fully charged battery offers up to eight hours of battery life.
 Since power outages can last longer, keep non-emergency phone calls that can drain the battery to a minimum.